cesarcampos86/Example1/README.md

 # Example1
-This is a small example of code for SIMRAD.
+File "NewString.cpp is a small example of code for SIMRAD.

 César Campos